alkue-com/acid/README.md

 GitHub Action to deploy and delete one-off Azure Container Instances.

-This is for provisioning/deprovisioning short-running *internal* workloads.
+This is for provisioning/deprovisioning workloads in private network.

 Note: Only Linux containers are supported for private networking by ACI.

 Requirements:
 - GitHub runner must have `bash` and `az` installed (GitHub hosted runners do).
 - The resource group, the virtual network and the subnet must already exist.
-- Runner must be
+- Docker image must be publicly available

 ## Setup